Recipe Tale

 Step 2: Add the onion, garlic, celery, carrots, bay leaves, star anise and peppercorns and then turn down the heat and, cover the pot and allow the broth to simmer for about 5-6 hours.

-Step 3: Use a colander to strain the broth; I like to strain it twice to ensure the broth is smooth and free from any bits.
-I also keep the meat to use in other dishes.
+Step 3: Use a colander to strain the broth; Strain it twice to ensure the broth is smooth and free from any bits.
+And keep the meat to use in other dishes.

 Stir in the salt and allow the broth to cool completely.